Urology & Andrology

 HIV infection or AIDS, use of a tube inserted into the urethra to drain the bladder (urinary catheter), and diagnostic sampling of prostate tissue (biopsy).
 Treatment of prostatitis is dependent on whether it is a bacterial or non bacterial prostatitis.

 In bacterial prostatitis, herbs with antibacterial effects are utilised.
 They are used to ensure that the underlying causative bacteria is being eliminated to prevent further worsening of inflammation.
 In the case of a non-bacterial prostatitis, the role of antibiotics or herbs with antibacterial effects can be limited.
-Neuroelectroacupuncture around the penile area helps with the reduction in the underlying inflammation and modulation of penile nerves to reduce the overlying symptoms.
+Neuroelectroacupuncture around the penile area (see 6 point acupuncture) as well as pTNS, helps with the reduction in the underlying inflammation and modulation of penile nerves to reduce the overlying symptoms such as pain, discomfort, urgency and frequency.
+In addition, herbs with anticholinergic effects can also be used to reduce the frequency of urination and urgency.

 Overactive bladder also known as OAB refers to a frequent and sudden urge to urinate that might be difficult to delay.
 It occurs in 11-22% of adults in Singapore, aged 40 and above, and the incidence increases along with age.
 There are many different causes of it, but it can be divided into physiological, psychological, pharmacological, endocrinological and pathological.